BuxtonR/Capstone---ePortfolio/CS-405-Encryption-Enhancement/README.md

 # CS-405: Encryption Enhancement Project

 ## Overview
-This project stems from my work in CS-405, where I originally developed a C++ application for basic XOR encryption and decryption.
-For the capstone, I significantly enhanced the program’s structure, security, and usability to meet industry-relevant secure coding standards.
+This enhancement is based on my original work in CS-405, where I developed a C++ application for basic XOR encryption and decryption.
+For the capstone, I significantly improved the program’s structure, security, and usability to align with modern secure coding practices.

 ## Original Functionality
-The initial version focused on reading text files, applying XOR encryption, and saving the output.
-However, it lacked error handling, encryption key flexibility, and was tightly coupled in design.
+The initial version read text files, applied XOR encryption, and wrote the result to output files.
+However, it lacked error handling, flexible key input, and modular structure, making it difficult to maintain or expand.

 ## Enhancements
-- Modularized the code using a clean separation of concerns (encryption logic, file handling, user interface).
+- Separated concerns into modules (encryption logic, file handling, user interface).
-- Added key validation and dynamic key input.
+- Added key validation and dynamic user input.
-- Improved file I/O with user prompts and exception safety.
+- Improved file I/O handling with user prompts and exception safety.
-- Implemented logging and clearer CLI output for user feedback.
+- Implemented logging and clear command-line feedback.
-- Followed SEI CERT secure coding standards throughout.
+- Followed SEI CERT secure coding standards for memory and input safety.

 ## Reflection
-This project reinforced my understanding of C++ file handling, memory safety, and cryptographic basics.
-It also helped me appreciate how modular design can make security features easier to test and extend.
+This project deepened my understanding of secure software design and defensive programming in C++.
+It reinforced the value of modular architecture, which simplifies testing and makes future improvements more maintainable.